 Will I be compensated?

-You will receive compensation for your participation (at least 10 pounds/hour).
+You will receive compensation for your participation (at least £7.50/hour).
 We will always reimburse reasonable travel expenses.
-We are located in central London, close to Euston, Russell Square and Euston Square station (see here on how to find us).
+We are located in central London, close to Euston, Russell Square and Euston Square stations (see here on how to find us).

 Are MRI scans safe?

 There are no known or foreseeable risks or side effects associated with MRI scanning procedures.
-Only individuals who have electrically, magnetically or mechanically activated implants, or metal in or on their bodies are at rick, because the MRI machine uses a huge magnet to take the images.
-Therefore, we screen all potential participants to insure that they are safe to have an MRI and carefully remove all metal from eligible participants before they are approved to enter the MRI environment.
+Only individuals who have electrically, magnetically or mechanically activated implants, or metal in or on their bodies are at risk, because the MRI machine makes use of a large magnet to take the images.
+Therefore, we screen all potential participants to ensure that they are safe to have an MRI and carefully remove all metal from eligible participants before they are approved to enter the MRI environment.
 We will provide more detailed information about MRI scanning if you come in to participate.

 If you would like more information about our research, please do not hesitate to contact us through the contact us page or by emailing us at firstname.lastname@example.org.
 For directions to the lab also see the contact us page.